 Any resident can register a confidential contact who will be contacted in the event the resident is determined to be missing for a period of more than 24 hours.
 Prior to this contact being made, Residential Life will establish communication with Emporia State University Police and Safety.
-Residents have the option to designate an individual as a confidential contact to be notified if the student is missing for more than 24 hours.
 A confidential contact will only be disclosed to law enforcement during a missing person investigation.
 Any resident under the age of 18 who is not an emancipated individual, will provide contact information for a custodial parent or legal guardian.
 This custodial parent or legal guardian will be contacted within 24 hours of determination the resident is missing.
 Additionally, if the student listed a confidential contact, the confidential contact will also be contacted within 24 hours.